West Palm Beach Money Laundering Lawyer

 Palm Beach Criminal Defense Attorney

 In Florida, money laundering is a serious crime involving the channeling of funds, generated by an illegal activity, into a legitimate enterprise in order to disguise its source.
 While money laundering is classified as a white collar crime because it is a nonviolent offense, a conviction for this crime can still have serious and far-reaching consequences.
-If you are being investigated for or have been charged with money laundering, it is important to retain an experienced Palm Beach criminal defense attorney who can help you formulate a defense.
+If you are being investigated for or have been charged with money laundering, it is important to retain an experienced West Palm Beach criminal defense attorney who can help you formulate a defense.

 In Florida, a person commits the crime of money laundering when he or she conducts a financial transaction despite knowing that the property involved constitutes the proceeds of an unlawful activity and either: